kotynskm/cat-generator/README.md

 # Project Overview

-Cat Generator is a React app I created to increase my skills with React, React Router, and Material UI.
+Cat Generator is a React app featuring an API request and Material UI.
 A user can click on the cat generator button to request a random image.

 Hosted via Netlify - https://gleeful-meerkat-136cf8.netlify.app/